Minimum wage increase 2020. What does it mean for you?

-If you are an employee paid the minimum award rates, you should receive an increase in your wage from the first pay period after the 1st July.
+If you are an employee paid the minimum award rates, you should receive an increase in your wage from the first pay period the effective date.
 If you are unsure what your entitlements are, click here to find out more.

 Australian employment laws and awards are complex and, unfortunately, it is easy to get caught out if you do not stay on top of the entitlements you should be paying your employees.